 Whether you’re a technophobe or a technophile, it’s still likely that you’ll be playing catch-up with the way your child is using the internet.

-You might wonder whether what they are doing is safe, and you might also be thinking how I can be as good a parent online as I am offline.
+You might wonder whether what they are doing is safe, and you might also be thinking 'how can I can be as good a parent online as I am offline?'

 Useful Internet Sites

 Childline for advice and support to children and young people.
-Phone 0800 1111 or visit the Childline website.
+Alternatively phone 0800 1111.

-The Samaritans confidential helpline for young people experiencing feelings of distress or despair – tel: 08457 90 90 90.
-Visit The Samaritans website.
+The Samaritans confidential helpline for people experiencing feelings of distress or despair.
+Alternatively phone 08457 90 90 90.

-Youth Access – Tel: 020 8772 9900.
+Youth Access: Phone 020 8772 9900.
 This organisation will put you in touch with local services that offer information, advice and counselling.

-The Hideout - for young people affected by domestic abuse.
-Visit The Hideout website.
+The Hideout for young people affected by domestic abuse.